 Transcription was once a part of cutting edge medical practices.
 A provider using transcription would do the examination, walk out of the room, and dictate the components of the exam to a transcriptionist.
 The transcriptionist would then type out what was dictated and plugged it into the progress note.
 Fast forward a few years and electronic medical records have quickly surpassed what was once a common practice.
 While transcription is still used, it’s no longer being catered to.

 Just like any other business setting, there are going to be providers who don’t want to change the way they do things.
-By providing transcription-friendly EMR, we’re allowing them to stick with what’s comfortable for them, while also providing their practice with all the benefits that EMR can provide.
+By providing transcription-friendly EHR, we’re allowing them to stick with what’s comfortable for them, while also providing their practice with all the benefits that EHR can provide.

 Author: Lauren Daniels